 Education-related museum jobs have become increasingly prominent in recent decades, as museums place greater emphasis on informal or experiential learning.
 Today, most museums employ at least one person who is responsible for its educational programs and objectives; some museums dedicate an entire department to education.

-See "Museum work: Put your skills on exhibit" in the Summer 2010 edition of the Occupational Outlook Quarterly to learn more.
-Earnings data are from the BLS Occupational Employment Statistics (OES) program.
-Note that the article contains OES data for 2008, which were the latest available as it was being prepared.
+See "Museum work: Put your skills on exhibit" to learn more.
+Earnings data are from the BLS Occupational Employment and Wage Statistics program.
+The article shows wage data for 2008, the latest available when the article was written.